Article I

 • tools,

-But they underestimate one key variable: the mental mindset of the people who use these processes.
+But they underestimate one key variable: the mental mindset of the people using these processes.
+And this directly defines their success or failure (process, personal, company).

-This is where it is decided whether investments in development will deliver returns.
+This is where it is decided whether investment in development brings a return.

 The result often is:

-• employees who know the techniques but don’t use them,
+• employees who know the techniques but do not use them,

 • salespeople who have a script but lack confidence,

-• managers pushing for results but losing team engagement.
+• managers pushing performance but losing team engagement.

-A company invests in quality training.
-Participants leave satisfied, pass tests, and gain knowledge.
-But after a few weeks, most of the new practices fade away.
+A company invests in high-quality training.
+Participants leave satisfied, pass tests, and acquire knowledge.
+But after a few weeks, most new procedures fade.

-The reason is rarely a lack of information, but the internal mindset: "This won’t work here anyway."
-"My team isn’t capable."
-"I don’t have space to try it."
+The reason is usually not lack of information, but internal mindset.
+How many times have you heard: “This won’t work here anyway.”
+“My team isn’t ready.”
+“I don’t have space to try this.”

-When work also addresses expectations and internal attitudes of people, behavior starts to change.
-Not because they learn a revolutionary topic, but because they learn it differently and their brain stops blocking the change.
+When working also with expectations and internal attitudes of people, behavior begins to change.
+Not because they learn a revolutionary topic – but because they learn it differently and their brain stops blocking the change.

 There are concrete techniques to work with this.

-The placebo effect and the power of the mind show that performance is not only a matter of skills but also of internal mindset.
+The placebo effect and mental power show that performance is not only a matter of skills, but also of internal mindset.

 ikona závěr